RouxRC/gazouilleur/README.md

  @reboot     $GAZOUILLEUR_PATH/bin/gazouilleur start --quiet
  ```

+### Installing with legacy dependencies

+If you're running this bot after Jan 1th, 2020, you will need to use PyEnv to manage a Python2.7 environnement.
+To do that, the instructions are as follows ;

+#### Installing PyEnv

+Please follow the instructions here : https://pyenv.run/

+#### Setting up the environnement

+Type the following commands in your terminal ;

+`export PYENV_VIRTUALENV_DISABLE_PROMPT=1`

+`eval "$(pyenv init --path)"`

+`source $(which virtualenvwrapper.sh) || ( echo "Error: You must install virtualenvwrapper to use this starter: sudo pip -q install virtualenvwrapper" && exit 1 )`

+`export PATH="$PYENV_ROOT/bin:$PATH"`

+`eval "$(pyenv init -)"`

+`eval "$(pyenv virtualenv-init -)"`

+`export PYENV_ROOT="$HOME/.pyenv"`

+Theses commands indicate to PyEnv how to setup the virtual environnement.

+#### Installing Python 2.7.18

+Type the following commands in your terminal ;

+`pyenv install 2.7.18`

+`pyenv virtualenv 2.7.18 gazouilleur`

+`pip install -r requirements.txt`

+_NB : You might run into an issue while installing Twisted.
+You can install it directly from git like this `pip install https://github.com/twisted/twisted/archive/refs/tags/twisted-15.1.0.zip`.
+Run the command above again if needed.
+Also check your Python and Pip versions.

+`cd gazouilleur`

+`pwd > ~/.pyenv/versions/gazouilleur/lib/python2.7/site-packages/gazouilleur.path`

+#### Run Gazouilleur

+You should be able to launch Gazouilleur with the `bin/gazouilleur start` command, but in case it does no work, you can try with : `twistd --pidfile gazouilleur.pid -y gazouilleur/bot.py`.

+Good luck !

 ## Getting Twitter & Identi.ca API rights for a channel

 ### Why create a Twitter API application?